Acadamh na hOllscolaíochta Gaeilge: History

 The importance to any linguistic group of higher education through their own language has long been acknowledged.
 The foundation in Scotland of the Sabhal Mòr Ostaig, an institute which is comparable to but more substantial than the academy as it is a constituent college of the University of the Highlands and Islands, has been accompanied by a marked increase in the vitality of Scottish Gaelic.
 While higher education has a long history in Ireland, for most of that history it has been almost exclusively been a pursuit for English-speakers.
 Many Irish third level institutions provide courses where Irish itself is the object of study, but outside of that it very rare for Irish to be the medium through which a student can achieve the prestige which goes along with the title "graduate" (a notable exception being Fiontar in Dublin City University).

-The academy was founded in 2004 under the auspices of the University of Galway to provide a centre of excellence for university studies and research through the Irish language.
+The academy was founded in 2004 under the auspices of the National University of Ireland - Galway to provide a centre of excellence for university studies and research through the Irish language.
 It was the only third level body where the working language and language of instruction are Ireland's indigenous language until in 2013 when the educational organisation Gaelchultúr was granted its status as a third level institution by the QQI, giving birth to Coláiste na hÉireann.

-The academy is not a large body and given its subordinate status to its parent it cannot truly be considered an Irish language university.
+The academy is not a large body and given its scale and its subordinate status to its parent, it cannot be considered an Irish language university.